bccsa/media-router/README.md

 * Navigate to the ```media-router``` directory
 * Install dependencies ```sudo ./install-dependencies.sh```
 * Run the router.js with NodeJS: ```node server.js```
-* A default configuration file ```config.js``` will be created listing all the modules.
-This file can be modified to create a working setup.
-The server.js script should be restarted to apply the configuration changes.

 ## Installation: Tailwind CLI and Tailwind Elements